Skip to content

 Mini-FAQ

 Interested in more technical content?
-Subscribe to our updates.
+Subscribe to our updates for deep-dive RF articles and lab notes.

 Questions or experiences to share?
-Contact RF.Guru.
+Feel free to contact RF.Guru.

 Joeri Van Dooren, ON6URE — RF engineer, antenna designer, and founder of RF.Guru, specializing in high-performance HF/VHF antennas and RF components.